Reginald Cust

 Sir Reginald John Cust (1828 – 11 June 1913) was a barrister of Lincoln's Inn, judge, and Chief Commissioner of the West India Incumbered Estates Commission.
 He was knighted in the 1890 Birthday Honours.

 Origins

 He was a son of Rev. Hon.
-Henry Cockayne Cust (1780-1861), of Cockayne Hatley in Bedfordshire, a Canon of Windsor, a younger son of Brownlow Cust, 1st Baron Brownlow of Belton House in Lincolnshire.
+Henry Cockayne Cust (1780–1861), of Cockayne Hatley in Bedfordshire, a Canon of Windsor, a younger son of Brownlow Cust, 1st Baron Brownlow of Belton House in Lincolnshire.
 His mother was Lady Anna Maria Elizabeth Needham, a daughter of General Francis Needham, 1st Earl of Kilmorey.
+He was educated at Eton and Trinity College, Cambridge, where he studied the mathematical tripos and graduated 15th Wrangler in 1852.
+That same year, he was elected President of the Cambridge Union.